hth313/boost41/doc/fundamentals.rst

 Some hardware allows for inserting modules by software means while power is on.
 One example is the ``PLUG`` functions in the 41CL.
 Once the module has been "inserted" by software means, you need to turn the power off and then back on to properly initialize Boost.
-For the original HP-41, you plug in physical modules while powered off.
+On the original HP-41 physical modules are plugged in while the calculator is powered off, which makes Boost initialize properly when powered on.

 .. note::